 Upstart is an online lending marketplace that specializes in offering loans to recent college grads with fair to excellent credit.
 Instead of focusing exclusively on credit scores, credit history, and income, Upstart looks at the education and job history of loan applicants when assessing eligibility.

 How Does It Work?

 Upstart has developed its own algorithm to calculate the likelihood a borrower will default on a loan.
 The algorithm includes factors other lenders don't look at so closely, such as area of study and their grades on standardized tests.

-The company provides young adults with promising futures but without a lengthy credit history the chance to pay off their debt at lower interest rates.
-Even borrowers with less than 10 years of credit history can qualify for low interest rates, particularly when they have a college-level education.
+The company provides young adults with promising futures but without a lengthy credit history the chance to pay off their debt at lower rates.
+Even borrowers with less than 10 years of credit history can qualify for low rates, particularly when they have a college-level education.
 Having a job is not a requirement for borrowers who are attending an Upstart partner bootcamp.

 - Borrowers can choose loan terms of three or five years.

 How Much Money Can I Borrow?